huyouare/freebase-college/README.md

 * The difference in strings (difflib) determines whether or not to further reconcile
 * Initially the Reconciliation endpoint of the Freebase API was used to target those that could not be found via Search.
 However, results were not produced for all colleges provided.
 * Instead, variations of the college name are needed for Freebase to find the correct Freebase ID.
+* Confidence percentages were based off of the Freebase scores in a logarithmic scale.
+Only scores less than 100 were considerable during testing.

 ####Corner Cases:
 * Rutgers, the State University of New Jersey--Newark: